Matiko station: History

-After the opening of Metro Bilbao in 1995, Matiko was integrated into the new Txorierri line operated separately by Euskotren and that ran between Deusto and Zazpi Kaleak through the sections that had not been integrated into the metro network, and from there to Lezama in the Txorierri valley.
+After the opening of the Bilbao Metro in 1995, Matiko was integrated into the new Txorierri line operated separately by Euskotren and that ran between Deusto and Zazpikaleak through the sections that had not been integrated into the metro network, and from there to Lezama in the Txorierri valley.
 The station was partially renovated with a new island platform, while maintaining the original open-air structure of the original station.

-The project for metro line 3 was made public in 2007.
+The project for metro Line 3 was made public in 2007.
 The new line was planned to connect Etxebarri and Matiko through the Otxarkoaga-Txurdinaga district and the old town.
 The project involved the renovation of the Matiko station, and the works were commissioned in 2010.
 The new project involved Matiko becoming the northern terminus of the new line, before connecting to a new tunnel through Mount Artxanda to ensure connection with the existing Txorierri line.
 As a consequence, the section between Deusto and Matiko, the last remaining from the former Bilbao-Plencia line, were dismantled, shutting down the services in Deusto and Deusto-University stations in 2010.
 Matiko station was also closed down to be demolished, with the plans of a new one to be built in its place.